evenboee/Git-Good-Discord/README.md

   The settings for each channel is read for each message sent.
 Settings are one thing that we only really needed to read once on startup and then the only interaction with firebase would be writing.

+- Testing.
+We could add more tests.
+There are enough tests demonstrate competency in testing and mocking, but we have not added tests to everything.

 ## Limitations

 As of now it only allows for connection to the **git.gvk.idi.ntnu.no** gitlab instance.
 This is not a limitation of the program but rather of the deployment method.
 Since we are using OpenStack other instances can not reach the IP and therefore not post anything.
-Switching to a different IaaS such as GCP would fix this (could also be a PaaS solution as long as it has support for docker as out deployment method uses it).
+Switching to a different IaaS such as GCP would fix this (could also be a PaaS solution as long as it has support for docker as our deployment method uses it).

 ---